huzhch7/CO2-ethane/README.md

 If you use this code in your academic paper, pleae include a citation for [Hu (2021)](https://www.sciencedirect.com/science/article/pii/S0017931021006475):

-Hu Zhan-Chao, 2021.
+Hu, Zhan-Chao, 2021.
 Pseudo-boiling and concentration gradient in an enclosed supercritical binary mixture.
 International Journal of Heat and Mass Transfer 177: 121544.
 DOI: [10.1016/j.ijheatmasstransfer.2021.121544](https://doi.org/10.1016/j.ijheatmasstransfer.2021.121544).

 ## References: